Sara-Mill/Enigma-README-generator/README.md

 # Contributing
-Fork the rpo, and then code
+Fork the repo, and then code

 # Questions